rui314/mold/README.md

    program.
 But, keeping the linker command line in sync with the libc functions you are using in your program is bothersome.
-You can be conservative; you can specify all libc object files to the command line, but that leads to program bloat because the linker unconditionally link all object files given to it no matter whether they are used or not.
+You can be conservative; you can specify all libc object files to the command line, but that leads to program bloat because the linker will unconditionally link all object files given to it no matter whether they are used or not.
 So, a new feature was added to the linker to fix the problem.
 That is the static library, which is also called